Here is your complete DIY travel guide to Bomod-ok Falls in Sagada.

 Upon reaching Bangaan, there is a registration booth just along the road.
 This is also the jump-off point.
 But before you proceed, remember this.
 Every visitor/tourist visiting Bomod-ok falls are required to have a guide (one guide for a maximum of ten persons) and pay a barangay fee of 10 pesos each.
-Rate for each guide is 500 pesos.
+The rate for each guide is 500 pesos.
 If I were you, I would add tips to the guide.
 Somehow, I feel that by doing so, I am helping boost the local economy.

 There will also be a brief orientation on safety procedures and what to expect.
 Don’t hesitate to ask questions.